mislav/hanna/README.markdown

 Hanna is an RDoc template that scales.
 It's implemented in Haml, making the sources clean and readable.
 It's built with simplicity, beauty and ease of browsing in mind.
+(See more in [the wiki][wiki].)

 Hanna was made by [Mislav][] and is available from [GitHub][]:

     gem install mislav-hanna

+## Usage

-After that you have three options.
+After installing, you have three options.
 You can use the command-line tool:

     hanna -h

 For repeated generation of API docs, it's better to set up a Rake task.
+If you already have an `RDocTask` set up, the only thing you need to change is this:

+    # replace this:
+    require 'rake/rdoctask'
+    # with this:
+    require 'hanna/rdoctask'

+Tip: you can do this in the Rakefile of your Rails project before running `rake doc:rails`.

-Here is an example for [will_paginate][]:
+Here is an example of a task for the [will_paginate library][wp]:

     # instead of 'rake/rdoctask':
     require 'hanna/rdoctask'